Ford shuts two U.S. assembly plants due to COVID-19 infections

-DETROIT (Reuters) - Ford Motor Co (F.N) on Wednesday closed two U.S. assembly plants as the coronavirus pandemic wreaked early havoc with the No. 2 U.S. automaker’s plan to restart North American production and begin making its most profitable vehicles again.
+DETROIT (Reuters) - Ford Motor Co on Wednesday closed two U.S. assembly plants as the coronavirus pandemic wreaked early havoc with the No. 2 U.S. automaker’s plan to restart North American production and begin making its most profitable vehicles again.

 Ford closed its Dearborn, Michigan, plant due to a positive COVID-19 test by one worker, while its Chicago assembly plant was closed due to a parts shortage, Ford spokeswoman Kelli Felker said.

-Ford declined to say which supplier had the issue, but a person familiar with the matter said Lear Corp (LEA.N) had closed a plant in Hammond, Indiana, due to a positive test.
-A Lear spokesman declined to comment.
+Ford declined to say which supplier had the issue, but a person familiar with the matter told Reuters that Lear Corp had closed a plant in Hammond, Indiana.
+Lear later confirmed in an email that it had closed the plant due to a positive test.

 It was the second day in a row Ford had closed its Chicago plant, after closing it twice on Tuesday after two workers on different shifts also tested positive.
 Both the Dearborn and Chicago plants are expected to resume production later on Wednesday, Felker said.